logto-io/docs/docs/docs/recipes/create-your-connector/connector-implementation-guide.md

 Looking at the website and its console is always the first step in building a connector.
 You can find out some basic information about the connector provider.

-## Search for the document which illustrates the functionality and workflow
+## Search for the documentation which illustrates the functionality and workflow

 We should search for documents with different topics as connectors vary by type: _Social Connector_ is used to guide end-users through OAuth 2.0 authorization sign-in flow, and _SMS/Email Connector_ is designed to call message sender APIs.